Ernest-Low/AudioApp-Server/README.md

 ### 3. **Audio Service**

 - Manages audio file storage and metadata.
-- Allows users to upload, update, and delete audio files.
+- Allows users to view, stream, upload, update, and delete audio files.
 - Supports making files public or private.
 - Audio files are stored locally in the `/uploads/audio` directory.
 - Audio files are associated with genres and other metadata.